How to Clear an Overgrown Lawn

 Spot Spraying

-Once your lawn has reached an appropriate grass height, you can focus on the pests, broadleaf weed, grassy weed, and brush that festered in it.
-To avoid harming your turf, we recommend using spot applications with herbicides to directly eliminate the weed or brush.
+Once your lawn has reached an appropriate grass height, you can focus on the pests, broadleaf weeds, grassy weeds, and brush that festered in it.
+To avoid harming your turf, we recommend using spot applications with herbicides to eliminate the weed or brush directly.

-Once a week has passed after application of MSM Turf Herbicide, you may apply other pesticide products.
-Most overgrown lawns consistent of woody vegetation that help to take away space for desired plant growth and essential nutrients from turf.
+Once a week has passed after applying MSM Turf Herbicide, you may apply other pesticide products.
+Most overgrown lawns consist of woody vegetation that helps to take away space for desired plant growth and essential nutrients from turf.

 Determine how much product to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply (length X width = square footage).
-To find acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+To do this, measure the length and width of the treatment area in feet, then multiply (length X width = square footage).
+To find acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).

-Each of these products will need to be mixed with water so you will want to use a handheld pump sprayer.
-Fill the sprayer halfway with water, add measured amount of product, then pour remaining half of water into the spray tank.
+Each of these products will need to be mixed with water, so you will want to use a handheld pump sprayer.
+Fill the sprayer halfway with water, add a measured amount of product, and then pour the remaining half of the water into the spray tank.
 Close the sprayer lid and shake to ensure even agitation.

 Weed and Feed Your Lawn